ViktorElenich/rs-clone-cuberun/README.md

 ![Tron](./src/assets/logo-tron.png)

 <p align="center">
-Avoid the cubes while the speed progressively increases!
-Can you beat the rainbow level?
+Avoid the cubes while the speed progressively increases! <b>Can you set a record?</b>
 </p>

 ____